libprima/PRIMA.jl/README.md

 - `rhobeg` (default value `1.0`) is the initial radius of the trust region.

-- `rhoend` (default value `rhobeg*1e-4`) is the final radius of the trust region used to decide whether the algorithm has converged in the variables.
+- `rhoend` (default value `rhobeg*1e-4`) is the final radius of the trust region.
+The algorithm stops when the trust region radius becomes smaller or equal `rhoend` and the status `PRIMA.SMALL_TR_RADIUS` is returned.

 - `ftarget` (default value `-Inf`) is another convergence setting.
-The algorithm is stopped as soon as `f(x) ≤ ftarget` and the status `PRIMA.FTARGET_ACHIEVED` is returned.
+The algorithm stops as soon as `f(x) ≤ ftarget` and the status `PRIMA.FTARGET_ACHIEVED` is returned.

 - `iprint` (default value `PRIMA.MSG_NONE`) sets the level of verbosity of the